Home » Elected Officials

 Kevin Cavener began his career in service after his election to a term which began in January 2018.
 He is a long-time resident of Gahanna, having lived in the community for 22 years.
 Cavener is a third-generation firefighter, having retired from the fire service after 37 years, 30 of those with the Columbus Division of Fire.
 Cavener is a graduate of the Columbus Fire Academy.

 Aside from 2018-2021 when serving as Township Administrator, Nancy White has held the position of fiscal officer since March 1984.
 Throughout her terms, she served in all capacities with the Franklin County Township Association.
 She was the 2014 president of the Ohio Government Finance Officers Association, the 2003 Mid-Ohio Regional Planning Commission chair, member of the board of directors of the Ohio Township Association Risk Management Authority (OTARMA), and is currently chair of the Franklin County Planning Commission.
-She was re-appointed to the unexpired term of fiscal officer in January 2022.

 According to Ohio Revised Code, townships have three elected trustees who each serve four-year terms.
 Trustees have legislative authority in a township.
 They oversee the care and maintenance of township roads; create police districts; provide fire protection; manage cemeteries; establish and operate parks and recreation departments; regulate zoning; and authorize waste disposal.
 Other trustee responsibilities, include conducting bi-monthly meetings, approving resolutions relative to township business, providing for the general welfare of the township, and maintaining records of all township activities.